htcondor/htcondor/docs/man-pages/condor_who.rst

     desired attribute.
 Like ``printf(3)``-style formats, one may include other text that will be reproduced directly.
 A format without any conversion specifiers may be specified, but an attribute is still required.
-Include a backslash followed by an ‘n’ to specify a line break.
+Include a backslash followed by an ‘n' to specify a line break.
  **-autoformat[:lhVr,tng] **\ *attr1 [attr2 ...]* or **-af[:lhVr,tng] **\ *attr1 [attr2 ...]*
     (display option) Display attribute(s) or expression(s) formatted in